Richard Owain Roberts

 Richard Owain Roberts (born 1982) is a Welsh author.
 He is the author of the novel Hello Friend We Missed You, which has been hailed as "a turning point for Welsh fiction", and the short story collection All The Places We Lived.

 Hello Friend We Missed You won the 2020 Not The Booker prize in a "stunning victory that, for the English literary establishment at least, seemed to come from nowhere".

 There has been international interest in adapting his work for film and television.

 Known for his elusive reputation, Roberts has been described as "an important new voice in fiction, not just in Wales" and an "authentic interpreter of contemporary hipster hell".

 Roberts is a supporter of Welsh independence and is a member of the non-party affiliated YesCymru movement.

 Early life and education

-Roberts was born and raised on Ynys Môn, his first language is Welsh and he has made a point of refusing to recognise the name Anglesey in interviews or his work.
+Roberts was born and raised on Anglesey (Ynys Môn), his first language is Welsh and he has made a point of refusing to recognise the name Anglesey in interviews or his work.

-Describing his time on Ynys Môn, Roberts said: "It was very tranquil and idyllic but also it's one of the most deprived places in Wales.
+Describing his time on Anglesey (Ynys Môn), Roberts said: "It was very tranquil and idyllic but also it's one of the most deprived places in Wales.
 I wasn't fully aware of this at the time, it was probably just normal to me.
 A lot of people at my school arrived in Jaguars and Range Rovers but my friend and I used to show up in an old Lada.
 Seems really defiant somehow.
 I don't know."